Commercial real estate in France: overview

 Sales of old buildings (that is, sale after five years following completion) are generally exempt from VAT, but the seller may elect for the payment of VAT.

-In these cases, the seller pays the VAT which is charged at the standard rate of 19.6%.
+In these cases, the seller pays the VAT which is charged at the standard rate of 19.6% (20% as from 1 January, 2014).
 The taxable basis depends on the seller's situation when it acquired the land or the building:

 If it was in a position to deduct VAT when it acquired the asset, VAT is assessed on the transfer price.

-If it was not in a position to deduct VAT when it acquired the asset, VAT is assessed on the margin made on the operation.
+If it was not in a position to deduct VAT when it acquired the asset, VAT can be assessed on the margin made on the operation.

 The seller can recharge adjustments for VAT to the buyer on sales of real estate under the transfer tax regime.
 The amount of VAT recharged to the buyer is the same as the part of the VAT that the seller previously deducted.